Section 'Sub' Navigation:

 - Discovered the lack of penetration of commonly-used antiretrovirals into cerebrospinal fluid, highlighting the importance of effectively treating this sanctuary site.

-- Determined the pharmacokinetics, appropriate dose and safety of infliximab in pediatric Kawasaki disease patients (the first new treatment in this disease in 30 years, currently completing efficacy studies).
+- Determined the pharmacokinetics, appropriate dose and safety of infliximab in pediatric Kawasaki disease patients (the first new treatment in this disease in 30 years).

 Selected Recent Publications (from >85 peer- reviewed articles)

-- Cressey et al. (2014).
-Impact of body weight and missed doses on lopinavir concentrations with standard and increased lopinavir/ritonavir doses during late pregnancy.
+- Cressey et al (2015) Impact of body weight and missed doses on lopinavir concentrations with standard and increased lopinavir/ritonavir doses during late pregnancy.
 J Antimicrob Chemother.
-2014 Sep 25. pii: dku367 [Epub ahead of print]
+70:217-24.

 Potential Collaborative Programs with the Pharmaceutical Industry

-- 14 years experience in designing, conducting and analyzing Phase I-II pediatric and obstetric pharmacokinetic clinical trials.
+- 15 years of experience in designing, conducting and analyzing Phase I-II pediatric and obstetric pharmacokinetic clinical trials.

 - Expertise in intensive and sparse population pharmacokinetic modeling and simulation techniques.